FS DARKER/FREED THE OLD TO NEW ESCALA

 This new photo looks to be inside the Red Room as you can spot one of the hanging loops behind Ana.
 There are several of these type of loops attached to the bed in the Red Room.

-Fifty Shades Darker opens February 9th and I know the fans will be front and center to take in all the visual glory that has been created by James Foley, Nelson Coates and their production team.
+With Fifty Shades Darker and Fifty Shades Freed now opening I know the fans will be front and center to take in all the visual glory that has been created by James Foley, Nelson Coates and their production team.

 Credit to Universal for photos.
-Credit to christiangreysapartment.com.
+Credit to thegreysapartment.com